-The Product Selectors provide general assistance to help you determine whether a Document may be suitable for you.
-The Product Selectors cannot take account of all your specific circumstances and accordingly we do not guarantee that the Document you select will be suitable for your needs.
+The Product selector providess general assistance to help you determine whether a Document may be suitable for you.
+The Product selector cannot take account of all your specific circumstances and accordingly we do not guarantee that the Document you select will be suitable for your needs.

 Once a document has been drafted using the Document Preparation Service, you will have the option to send it electronically to be reviewed (the "Legal Review Service").
 Where you have purchased a number of documents as a pack, the Legal Review Service may only be available for some, but not all, of the documents within that pack.
 The documents within the pack that can be sent for Legal Review will be indicated in the product description provided for the pack.

 We will review the answers that you provided when you used the Document Preparation Service to check that the document you have created complies with required legal formalities (once properly signed or executed) to be acted upon in the future (for example by executors named in a will).

 Where the Document is a will ("will") this means we will: